 Related Questions in ORTHOGONAL-MATRICES

-- Parametrization of $3 \times 3$ real orthogonal matrices
+- A property of orthogonal matrices

-- Is an orthogonal matrix necessarily a permutation matrix?
+- Every hyperplane contains an orthogonal matrix

 Related Questions in KRONECKER-SYMBOL